-Transforming Forest is an upcoming work of chamber music inspired by Andy Goldsworthy‘s four art installations in the Presidio of San Francisco, CA. Santa Fe chamber ensemble Montage Music Society is commissioning San Francisco-born, Brooklyn-based composer Nell Shaw Cohen to create this piece, which will be premiered and toured during the 2018-2019 and 2019-2020 seasons as part of an evening length concert program of new chamber music inspired by visual art.
+Transforming Forest is a work of chamber music inspired by Andy Goldsworthy‘s four art installations in the Presidio of San Francisco, CA. Santa Fe chamber ensemble Montage Music Society commissioned San Francisco-born, Brooklyn-based composer Nell Shaw Cohen to create this piece, which will be premiered in Santa Fe in 2019 and toured as part of an evening length concert program of new chamber music inspired by visual art.